- Building Automation V4 8-Layer Stackable HAT for Raspberry Pi

 STACKING MULTIPLE CARDS

 Up to eight Building Automation cards can be stacked on your Raspberry Pi.
-Each card is identified by jumpers you install to indicate the level in the stack.
+The three left positions of the DIP Switch are used to select the stack level.

 - Power supply: 3.5mm Pluggable Connector, 24V/1A

 - On board resettable fuse: 1A

 - Maximum Input Voltage: 12V

 - Input Impedance: 20KΩ

 - Resolution: 12 bits